tsuru/tsuru/docs/services/api.rst

 ===========================

 This endpoint implementation is optional.
-The process begins when a tsuru customer updates properties of a service instance via command line tool:
+The process begins when a tsuru user updates properties of a service instance via command line tool:

 .. highlight:: bash